Coolify vs Dokploy: The Data That Will Make Your Choice

 Security Hardening for Multi-User Teams

 Ensuring secure multi-user access is vital in production environments.
-Both Coolify and Dokploy require attention to SSH and firewall configurations to maintain robust security postures.
+Both Coolify and Dokploy require attention to SSH and firewall configurations to maintain solid security postures.

 Coolify users may encounter SSH conflicts due to its default key management scheme, often necessitating customized port configurations or key regeneration to avoid connection issues.
 Proper UFW (Uncomplicated Firewall) rules are recommended to restrict unnecessary inbound traffic.